 Following completion of a recent compensation risk assessment, the Company concluded that none of its compensation policies and practices is reasonably likely to have a material adverse effect on the Company.
 In connection with this assessment, the Company completed an inventory of its executive and non-executive compensation programs globally, with particular emphasis on incentive compensation plans or programs.
-The Committee's independent compensation consultant, FW Cook, conducted a risk assessment of the Company's executive compensation policies and practices and practices and programs.
+The Committee's independent compensation consultant, FW Cook, conducted a risk assessment of the Company's executive compensation policies and practices and reviewed the inventory of non-executive compensation programs compiled by management.
 The scope of the fiscal 2024 risk assessment generally was consistent with that conducted in recent years, through which the Company evaluated the primary components of its compensation plans and practices to identify whether those components, either alone or in combination, properly balanced compensation opportunities and risk.